-1.4 Actions or Inactions of Individuals or Groups
+5. Actions or Inactions of Individuals or Groups

 This generally refers to how to make the 'exacerbators' pay.
 This could include funding mechanisms to allow for the fining of people that cause unwanted Council activity, e.g. cleaning up abandoned cars or rubbish.
-However, Council has very limited funding mechanisms to enable targeted charging and, in many cases, it is not possible to pass this cost on to the exacerbator and, therefore, it becomes more a case of identifying the quantum of the issue and deciding who then should bear the cost, if not the exacerbator.
+However, Council has very limited funding mechanisms to enable targeted charging.
+In many cases, it is not possible to pass this cost on to the exacerbator, therefore, Council needs to identify the quantum of the issue and decide who should bear the cost, if not the exacerbator.

-1.5 Costs, Benefits and Separate Funding
+6. Costs, Benefits and Separate Funding